simonmichael/hledger_site/src/quickstart.md

-  account assets       ; type:A, money you own account liabilities  ; type:L, money you owe to others account equity       ; type:E, equal to A - L (not used much in personal accounting) account revenues     ; type:R, inflow categories (part of E, separated for reporting) account expenses     ; type:X, outflow categories (part of E, separated for reporting)
+  account assets       ; type:A, money you own account liabilities  ; type:L, money you owe to others account equity       ; type:E, equal to A - L (not used much in personal accounting) account revenues     ; type:R, revenue/income categories account expenses     ; type:X, expense categories

   ; Declare commodities/currencies and their decimal mark, digit grouping, ; number of decimal places..